• Skip to main content

 Ingredients

 • Protein - I used skin-on chicken thighs for this because that's how the chicken comes in Japan, and I want to avoid waste.
 Since the chicken gets added to the water (it isn't browned first), you can use skinless chicken thighs if that's easier to find.
 I do not recommend using chicken breasts for this as breast meat is very low in fat and collagen, which causes it to dry and get pasty when cooked in a stew.
-Cream stew is also sometimes made with pork or seafood in Japan, but I don't recommend using meat that will turn the stew brown (like beef).
+Japanese white stew is also sometimes made with pork or seafood, but I don't recommend using meat that will turn the stew brown (like beef).
 You could also use plant-based alternatives like tofu for this, though you'll probably want to add extra mushrooms to make up for the lack of umami in plant-based meats.

 • Liquid - Many recipes for cream stew call for a combination of milk and stock.
-I've tried several iterations, including all milk, half and half, and all stock, and adding milk as a liquid at the beginning always results in the proteins forming curds and separating out.
+I've tried several versions, including all milk, half and half, and all stock, and adding milk as a liquid at the beginning always results in the proteins forming curds and separating out.
 This happens because the vegetables are slightly acidic, and when the heat is applied, the milk separates into whey and curds.
-This is essentially how ricotta cheese is made and isn't really desirable in a stew as it gives the sauce a gritty consistency.
+This is essentially how ricotta cheese is made, and isn't really desirable in a stew as it gives the sauce a gritty consistency.
 The only way to avoid this is to add any dairy at the very end, which is why I only use stock for the stew.
 I've used vegetable stock, but chicken stock will work as well.

-• Roux - Roux is a mixture of fat and flour, and while there are many ways to make it, I use a combination of heavy cream (47% butterfat) and flour for this Cream Stew.
+• Roux - Roux is a mixture of fat and flour, and while there are many ways to make it, I use a combination of heavy cream (47% butterfat) and flour for this Cream Stew recipe.
 It's important to use a cream with a high fat/protein content; otherwise, you will end up with dough.
 Since we're cooking the stew with stock, I add milk powder to the roux, which retroactively turns the stock into milk.

 • Creamed corn - In Japan, we have a word called kakushiaji, which literally means "hidden taste."
 It's an ingredient added in a small enough quantity to not be overtly noticeable but pronounced enough to add a little something to the dish.
 Creamed corn is my kakushiaji for this dish.
+It adds a bit of body and sweetness to the sauce, but you could always leave it out.

 Cream Stew Roux